kidusm001/multi-fleet-managment/docs/project main docs/chapter-4-implementation-report.md

 - Dedicated end-to-end browser automation is not yet committed.
 The current workflow relies on integration coverage and manual verification through `pnpm dev`.
 Cypress/Playwright scaffolding is planned but absent in the repository.

 ### 4.4.4 Test Results Summary
-- **Execution commands**: `pnpm test` runs Vitest suites across server and client packages; `npx vitest run packages/server/src/tests/api.smoke.test.ts` exercises the backend smoke path, while `pnpm --filter client test` targets React tests.
+- **Execution commands**: The root `pnpm test` script is a placeholder that exits immediately; use `pnpm --filter server test` for the Vitest/Prisma backend suite, `pnpm --filter @routegna/client test` for the Jest-based frontend suite, or run `npx vitest run packages/server/src/tests/api.smoke.test.ts` for targeted backend smoke checks.
 Python API checks live in `clustering/test_api.py` and invoke FastAPI endpoints with the included Docker Compose network.
 - **Current coverage**: Tests assert permission gates, routing health endpoints, and organization error mapping.
 Critical gaps remain for complex route mutation flows and OR-Tools edge cases; expanding fixtures and adding solver regression tests are recommended next steps.